strimzi/proposals/052-record-reconciled-versions.md

 ## `KafkaNodePool` considerations

-Some users use new `KafkaNodePool` CRs to facilitate upgrades through rolling out new brokers with new Kafka versions, reassigning the partitions and then delete the old brokers.
+Some users use the new `KafkaNodePool` CRs to facilitate upgrades through rolling out new brokers with new Kafka versions, reassigning the partitions and then delete the old brokers.
-This proposal should work with this method od upgrade, since the Kafka version + readiness checks will be track by the `StrimziPodSet`, so that when a user had finished upgrading via this method, the new `status.versions.kafka` should be updated accordingly.
+This proposal should work with this method of upgrade, since the Kafka version + readiness checks will be track by the `StrimziPodSet`, so that when a user had finished upgrading via this method, the new `status.versions.kafka` should be updated accordingly.
+In the potential case where a user is using multiple `KafkaNodePool`s for a cluster using different Kafka Versions, it is my recommendation that `status.versions.kafka` is set to the 'minimum' of all these Kafka Versions, as a user is more likely interested in what the minimum kafka version is for API compatability, rather than the highest version.

 ## Affected/not affected projects